2026 World Team Table Tennis Championships

-The 2026 World Team Table Tennis Championships were held in London, England from 28 April to 10 May, 2026.
+The 2026 World Team Table Tennis Championships was held in London, England from 28 April to 10 May 2026.
+This centenary edition returned to the city of its inception, featuring 64 men's and 64 women's teams.
+The tournament began with the group stage at the Copper Box Arena (28 April – 1 May), before moving to the OVO Arena Wembley for the remaining group matches (2–3 May) and the knockout stage (4–10 May).

 Qualification

-Number of teams eligible to compete for the trophy in each team event is 64.
+Number of teams eligible to compete for the trophy in each team event was 64.

-Continental Stage – 52 teams will qualify from the Continental Stage.
+Continental Stage – 52 teams qualified from the Continental Stage.
 The continental quota allocation is the following: 8 for Africa, 8 for the Americas, 16 for Asia, 16 for Europe, and 4 for Oceania.